petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/client-extensions.md

 ![Client Extensions are created, managed and evolved by Customers or Partners, while Liferay DXP itself is hosted, managed, and updated with new features quarterly by Liferay.](./client-extensions/images/01.png)

 Last but not least, with Liferay DXP, there is now a new exciting way to customize Liferay, via Client Extensions.
-Which is in fact, extending Liferay using code.
+Which, for the most part at least, is extending Liferay using code.

 Whenever the various methods of extending Liferay covered in the module so far do not meet a customer's business expectations, Client Extensions can be used to solve the customer’s business problems.